stellar/fca00c-asteroids/README.md

    problem-solving.
 2. As a compiled WASM binary: `contracts/game_engine.wasm`.
 This is the version of the contract you'll want to build and test your solution with.
-The starter test we've provided in your `solution` directory will mimic our evaluation environment as closely as possible.
+The starter tests we've provided in the `solution` directory will mimic our evaluation environment as closely as possible.

 If you want to investigate the compiled binary, the `soroban contract bindings`